 Further, welding inside a pipe, vessel or container requires a restricted air space that does not allow enough room for adequate ventilation.
 The inert gas shield around the weld must be preserved while attempting to capture the welding fume before it reaches the breathing zone of the welder or the general air space.
 Some effective local exhaust ventilation systems have been developed, but the application and control of air capture must be effective but not interfere with the inert gas shield.
 All this must occur in a work environment that is somewhat less than pristine—as is the case in most welding environments!

-An alternative is the use of respiratory protection on the welder.
+An alternative to ventilation is the use of respiratory protection on the welder.
 But respiratory protection for welders is the least effective means of controlling exposure, not just because the welder already must wear glasses, a hood, hard hat, leather apron, gloves, and safety shoes but because the variation in welding methods (MIG, TIG, STICK, ARC, TORCH) further exacerbates the ability to uniformly control each worker’s exposure.
 Add a respirator to the welder’s safety equipment makes it even more difficult to do his job as a welder.

 This is only a brief summary of the problems encountered during the process of protecting welders from fumes.
 What’s more, OSHA and industry experts recognize that even if employers are in compliance with all PELs and TLVs for the individual welding components, workers are not necessarily safe from acquiring illnesses at their jobs.

 Monitoring welders to determine exposure is relatively easy.
 Small battery-powered air samplers can be clipped to the welder’s belt or apron with a sampling line to a collecting filter clipped to the collar or shield.
 OSHA states the welding fume sampling devices should be placed outside the welding hood, but some industrial hygienists prefer to sample inside the hood as a truer representation of the exposure.
 There are exceptions to the outside hood sampling method.